Lepetere/clarango/README.md

 ## Usage

-Getting a document by existing key:
+Setting the databse connection and getting a document by existing key:

 ```clojure
 (clarango.core/set-connection! {:connection-url "http://localhost:8529/"})